itsnamgyu/algorithms/mss/README.md

 cat result_input00001.txt
 ```

+### input00001.txt
-### input00001.txt: the input data in the following format
+The input data in the following format:
 ```
 10 3 -8 9 7 -30 22 -4 19 -6 5
 ```